C0D1UM/technical-standard/angular/directives/README.md

 ## Creating Directives Manually

-Step below will guide you by sample.
+Step below will guide you by example.

 ### Goal
 You want to create custom field `appHighlight` which will add background color in the HTML element.